Tgegoski/H11_Note_Taker/README.md

   * Application front end connects to an Express.js back end.

-  * Application back end stores notes with unique IDs in a JSON file.
+  * Application back end stores notes with unique IDs in a JSON file utilizing ShortID.

   * Application is deployed to Heroku.